tiloio/TddKit/README.md

 - [x] Count tests in discovery
 - [ ] Visualize dependencies
 - [ ] discover cross dependencies
-- [ ] define dependencies and resources in one function for discovery to be able to say when the wanted tests, dependency and resources starts .
+- [x] define dependencies and resources in one function for discovery to be able to say when the wanted tests, dependency and resources starts. -> TestSuite defines dependencies and resources.

 ## Performance